miakd/miakd.github.io/_posts/2022-07-25-This-movement-will-take-you-so-high-and-so-low.md

 **Find your people.** You have friends who are fueled by the same fire.
 Talk to them.
 Listen and learn from them.
 Right now, they may be outnumbered by those who will meet your fire with blank faces.
 So, treasure each one as you make your way out of this bizarre institution.

 Leave.
 Use this terrifying time to seek relationships with those who align with the person you are growing to be.
-These people will not only help you understand the world and what it could be, but will also to open up incredible new possibilities of who you can be.
+These people will not only help you understand the world and what it could be, but will also open up incredible new possibilities of who you can be.
 And— bonus!— that person is unbelievably queer.
 You will begin to find chosen family and understand that the kind of love, understanding, and shared struggle that you seek will never be represented in mainstream images.

 Joy James: *Our capacity to continuously define ourselves, to rebel, and most importantly to love . . . anchors us into the real world and changes the world simultaneously.*